-The attendance area is basically framed by Hall Blvd., Hwy 217 and Scholls Ferry.
-Most roads within the walk zone have sidewalks and low speed.
-There are also several paths leading to the school.
+The attendance area is basically framed by Allen, Hall Blvd. and Murray Blvd.
+Most roads within the walk zone all have sidewalks are low speed.

+There are many parks and paths that also serve the school and parks to the east of the school.